megalodon-chess/megalodon/.github/PULL_REQUEST_TEMPLATE.md

 ## Describe changes
-A clear and concise description of changes made.
+A clear description of changes made.

-## Additional info
+## Testing info
-Information such as testing, bugs, etc.
+Please do at least 2 tests before creating the pull request.

+## Other
+Any other information